mazong1123/act/_posts/2015-11-9-windows-10-remote-desktop-to-cent-os.md

 published: true
 ---

-Recently, I have a project needs to develop on CentOS with C/C++.
+Recently, I have a project needs to be developed on CentOS with C/C++.
 I decided to setup a CentOS VM and remote from my Windows 10 PC.
 To enable the RDP from windows to linux, I've found a very useful article [HERE](http://broexperts.com/2014/07/how-to-remote-desktop-linux-machine-from-windows-7/).
 However, there's a missing step and some typos in the article.
 So I decide to re-write the article as following: